 Gardening is a great outdoor activity for people of all ages, especially seniors.
 Not only does it have lots of benefits for your physical health, it’s also great at improving your mental health.

-Practicing gardening regularly can maintain flexibility and mobility but it can also stave off physical conditions like osteoporosis and relieve things like stress and depression, plus it can reward you with some lovely home-grown fruits and vegetables to eat!
+Flexing your green thumb and gardening regularly can not only maintain flexibility and mobility but it can also stave off physical conditions like osteoporosis and relieve mental strains like stress and depression, plus it can reward you with some lovely home-grown fruits and vegetables to eat!

 Though it may seem like quite an easy job, there’s still a fair bit of physical activity involved when you tend to a garden, which is why it’s important for seniors to take a few extra precautions when gardening.

 A good tip for gardeners of all ages is to always cover yourself up.
-While gardening you risk exposing yourself to all sorts of things that can be harmful to your body.
+While you are gardening you risk exposing yourself to all sorts of things that can be harmful to your body.

 If you don’t wear gloves, even a tiny cut could lead to an infection that can turn nasty very quickly.

 It’s also a good idea to wear a long-sleeved top and trousers to reduce the risk of anything harming your skin on other areas of your body.

 Though you can reduce the risk of getting cuts, bruises and insect bites by covering up, should you get any of these, it’s strongly recommended that you treat the affected area as soon as possible.

-It goes without saying that as you get older, it becomes more challenging to partake in some physically activities.
+It goes without saying that as you get older, it becomes more challenging to partake in certain physical activities.

-Unfortunately, what you were easily capable of doing in your 20s and 30s, might not be as easy for you in your 60s or 70s.
+Unfortunately, what you were easily capable of doing in your 20s and 30s, might not be so easy for you in your 60s and 70s.

 However, this doesn’t have to be a major hindrance to you if you are willing to take proper precautions.

-It may be disheartening to think that there are things you can’t do, but aging and its physical side-effects are a reality for all of us, and so it is always best to focus on the things you can do and take pleasure from those things.
+It may be disheartening to think that there are certain things you can’t do, but aging and its physical side-effects are a reality for all of us, and so it is always best to focus on the things you can do and take pleasure from those things.
 Don’t be afraid to ask for help from a younger family member or friend.

-If you don’t respect your limits, you could end up doing something that could have an adverse effect on your health and/or safety and end your gardening activities for the long-term.
+If you don’t respect your limits, you could end up doing something that may have an adverse effect on your health and/or safety and end your gardening activities for the long-term.
 Short-term impatience could lead to long-term suffering.
 Always be careful.

 It’s recommended that seniors make adjustments to their garden and yard environment so that it’s more accessible and safer for them.

-Keeping everything at a higher level, such as using raised beds, is a good way of doing this.
+Keeping most vegetation and plants at a higher level, such as using raised beds, is a good way of doing this.

 It’s also worth thinking about the plants that you have in your garden.

-Some might need watering more frequently than others and this could be a problem if watering plants is something you struggle doing – it’s always best to have a garden full of plants that you’re physically capable of maintaining.
+Some plants might need watering more frequently than others and this could be a problem if the daily watering plants is something you struggle doing – it’s always best to have a garden full of plants that you’re physically capable of maintaining.

 Have a slow walk around your garden, looking for things like plant roots, rocks, bits of uneven ground, loose steps etc., or anything you might easily miss and end up tripping over when focused on your garden activities.